How I Made A Website About The Outback...

 (All up I work six or even seven days a week if I'm home, but only for about six hours a day.
 And I'm not always home.
 I travel a lot.)

 Since January 2007 I have done a lot less on that site, maybe five to ten hours a week, if that.
 But because of the work I did in the previous year, this was the period where I saw the biggest growth in income and visitors.
 And it keeps growing.
-So far I've done hardly any work on it in 2008, but it just keeps growing.
+I've done hardly any work on it in 2008, but it just keeps growing.

 Now my focus is on getting the other sites to that stage, too.
-(And I'm about to start my fourth website.)

 It sounds good but I have no idea what I could make a website about.